Skip to main content

 Next Topic: PKI and TLS SSL Cheat Sheet

 Penetration testing is a structured security assessment process that simulates real-world cyberattacks to identify vulnerabilities before malicious actors can exploit them.
-Operating within the bounds of legal authorization and ethical frameworks, penetration testers use reconnaissance, scanning, exploitation, post-exploitation, and reporting phases to validate security controls across networks, web applications, cloud environments, and endpoints.
-The practice has evolved significantly with the rise of cloud infrastructure, containerized workloads, and API-driven architectures, requiring testers to master not only traditional network exploitation but also modern cloud-native attack surfaces.
-Understanding the difference between vulnerability scanning and actual exploitation is crucial β€” pentesting validates real-world impact, confirms exploitability, and provides context on how an attacker could chain multiple weaknesses to achieve objectives like data exfiltration or privilege escalation.
+Operating within legal authorization and ethical frameworks, penetration testers use reconnaissance, scanning, exploitation, post-exploitation, and reporting phases to validate security controls across networks, web applications, cloud environments, and endpoints.
+The practice has expanded significantly with cloud infrastructure, containerized workloads, API-driven architectures, and AI systems, requiring testers to master not only traditional network exploitation but also modern cloud-native and LLM-specific attack surfaces.
+Understanding the difference between vulnerability scanning and actual exploitation is crucial β€” pentesting validates real-world impact, confirms exploitability, and demonstrates how an attacker could chain multiple weaknesses to achieve objectives like data exfiltration or privilege escalation.

 What This Cheat Sheet Covers